-- 19.104 The FSA has investigation and sanctioning powers in relation to both criminal and civil breaches of the Electronic Money Regulations.
-The Electronic Money Regulations impose requirements including, amongst other things, various provisions regulating the rights and obligations of electronic money institutions. - 19.105 The FSA's approach to enforcing the Electronic Money Regulations will mirror its general approach to enforcing the Act, as set out in EG 2.
+The FCA's approach to enforcing the Electronic Money Regulations will mirror its general approach to enforcing the Act, as set out in EG 2.
 It will seek to exercise its enforcement powers in a manner that is transparent, proportionate, responsive to the issue, and consistent with its publicly stated policies.
 It will also seek to ensure fair treatment when exercising its enforcement powers.
-Finally, it will aim to change the behaviour of the electronic money issuer or relevant person who is the subject of its action, to deter future non-compliance by others, to eliminate any financial gain or benefit from non-compliance, and where appropriate, to remedy the harm caused by the non-compliance. - 19.106 The Electronic Money Regulations, for the most part, mirror the FSA's investigative, sanctioning and regulatory powers under the Act.
-The FSA has decided to adopt procedures and policies in relation to the use of those powers akin to those it has under the Act.
-Key features of the FSA's approach are described below.
+Finally, it will aim to change the behaviour of the electronic money issuer or relevant person who is the subject of its action, to deter future non-compliance by others, to eliminate any financial gain or benefit from non-compliance, and where appropriate, to remedy the harm caused by the non-compliance.

+The Electronic Money Regulations, for the most part, mirror the FCA's investigative, sanctioning and regulatory powers under the Act.
+The FCA has decided to adopt procedures and policies in relation to the use of those powers akin to those it has under the Act.
+Key features of the FCA's approach are described below.